 M – MASTER

-STEM is a hot topic in our girls’ vocabulary these days, and it will forever be changing.
+STEAM is a hot topic in our girls’ vocabulary these days, and it will forever be changing.
 Here are ways that you can MASTER what your girls are learning and ways for you to keep up with your own professional development.
-What can you do to be a better influence in a young girl’s life to help her MASTER her STEM future?
+What can you do to be a better influence in a young girl’s life to help her MASTER her STEAM future?

 Role Models Matter